Florida Governor Ron DeSantis Announces Flags To Fly At Half Staff For Rush Limbaugh

-WEST PALM BEACH (CBSMiami) – Florida Governor Ron DeSantis plans to honor the late conservative radio talk show host Rush Limbaugh by lowering state flags to half-staff.
+WEST PALM BEACH, Fla.
+(CBSMiami) – Florida Governor Ron DeSantis plans to honor the late conservative radio talk show host Rush Limbaugh by lowering state flags to half-staff.

-Governor DeSantis began a news conference in West Palm Beach on Friday morning by talking about Limbaugh, who was a Palm Beach resident.READ MORE: Miami-Dade's Push To Get Homeless Seniors Vaccinated

 He doesn’t, however, appear to fit within the State’s protocol for lowering the State flag.